satyamsangeet/Amyloid_Clearance_3C/README.md

-# Brain_Clearance_Two_Compartment

-## Two compartment Model for Amyloid Clearance
+# Two Compartment Model for Brain Clearance

+This repository contains code for simulating a two-compartment model for brain clearance.
+In this model, Compartment 1 represents Blood (B) and Compartment 2 represents CSF (C).

 Compartment 1 - Blood (B)

 Compartment 2 - CSF (C)

-## Parameters
+## Model Description

+The model consists of the following parameters:

+- a12: Amyloid transfer from Blood to CSF
+- a21_wake: Amyloid transfer from CSF to blood during wake state
-a21 = Transport of amyloid from CSF to blood
+- a21_sleep: Amyloid transfer from CSF to blood during sleep state

-A = Production of amyloids
+- A_wake: Amyloid production during wake
+- A_sleep: Amyloid production during sleep

-k = Clearance of amyloid from blood
+- k: Amyloid clearance from blood
+-
+## Parameters Values

 | Parameter | Value |
 |-----------|-------|